DanielCreggOrganization/ooc1-project-24-StefanKrstinic/src/ie/atu/catmanager/README.md

 Classes:

     Cat: Represents the base cat object with properties like catId, breed, weight, and furColour.
-    SpecialCat: A subclass of Cat, with additional attributes and behavior like specialAbility and an overridden makeSound() method for unique behavior.
+    CatManager: Handles the core logic for managing cats, such as adding, deleting, finding, and listing them.

 How to Use:

     Run the Program: Compile and execute the program.
-    Menu Interface: Use the displayed menu to select actions (Add, Delete, Find, List, Exit).
+    Menu Interface: Use the displayed menu in the Main class to select actions (Add, Delete, Find, List, Exit).
     Add Cats: Input information for new cats, including breed, weight, gender, and any special ability if applicable.

+File Structure:

+    Main.java: Contains the user-facing code that interacts with the terminal and manages the menu interface.
+    CatManager.java: Contains all background logic, including the Cat class and methods for managing the cats.

 Sample Output:

 === Cat Manager System ===
 1. Add Cat